 - The residential experience provides students with unique personal interactions and the opportunity to develop life-long friendships.

-- Every staff member contributes to the student experience and should be afforded the opportunity to learn and grow in his or her position.
+- Every staff member contributes to the student experience and should be afforded the opportunity to learn and grow in their position.

 - Staff are most productive when treated fairly, with respect, and involved in decision-making.

 Belonging & Engagement

 Living with a new group of people each year, especially when it is the first time away from home or at a new university, can be daunting.
 A residence hall can be made a welcoming place through intentional efforts of the staff, hall governments and residents themselves.
 Balancing one’s needs with those of the larger group and understanding how one’s actions affect others are essential lessons.